ashaffer/dift/Readme.md

 Super fast list diff algorithm.
 Highly optimized for operations common in virtual DOM based UI systems, specifically: prepend, append, reverse, remove all, create all.
 However, it performs very well in the worst case (random rearrangement) as well.

-Without really researching it or benchmarking, i'm going to invoke [Cunningham's Law](https://meta.wikimedia.org/wiki/Cunningham%27s_Law) and say that it is the fastest key-based list diff algorithm in existence for this particular application.
+Without really researching it or benchmarking, i'm going to invoke [Cunningham's Law](https://meta.wikimedia.org/wiki/Cunningham%27s_Law) and say that it is the fastest key-based list diff algorithm in existence for this particular application in javascript.

 ## Installation